MicrosoftDocs/Viva/Viva/glint/communicate/prelaunch-live-email-templates.md

 ## Tips for using Viva Glint templates

-- Customize the content in your voice.
-Look for placeholders, like [Company name], and insert applicable information.
+- Customize the content to your voice.
+- Look for placeholders, like [Company name], and insert applicable information.
-- Adapt messages based on your organization’s familiarity with engagement and the survey process.
-Organizations new to engagement may want to include more context in messages than those who survey regularly.
+- Adapt messages based on your organization’s familiarity with surveying.
+Organizations new to engagement surveys may want to include more context in messages than those who survey regularly.
 - Condense the communication cascade as much as possible.
 Be cautious of information overload.
 - Consider the timing of other company-wide initiatives and communication plans.
 Look for opportunities to align communication and streamline employee touch points.

-## Consider adding this short snippet wherever it might be helpful
+## Add this snippet

 Security, Privacy, and Compliance are core principles at Microsoft.
 We value, protect, and defend data privacy.
 We empower and defend the data privacy choices of every person who uses our products and service.
 The Viva Glint service is governed by the [Microsoft Product Terms](https://www.microsoft.com/licensing/terms), and the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).

+## Templates
-Each template in the tables below is bookmarked on this page.
+Each template below is bookmarked.
 Copy, paste, and customize for internal distribution.

-## Email template for your entire organization
+### Email template for your entire organization

 |**Template subject**| **Suggested timeline for sending**|
 |-----------|-----------|
 |[Upcoming survey](#email-template-for-your-entire-organization) | 1 - 2 weeks prior to launch |

-## Email templates for senior leaders
+### Email templates for senior leaders

 |**Template subject**| **Audience**|**Suggested timeline for sending**|
 |-----------|-----------|-----------|
 |[Upcoming survey](#engagement-and-upcoming-survey-for-senior-leadership)  | Senior and Human Resources (HR) leadership  |six weeks prior to launch |
 |[Upcoming survey](#engagement-and-upcoming-survey-for-senior-leadership) | Senior and HR leadership |three weeks prior to launch |

-## Email templates for managers, HRBPs, and other company leaders
+### Email templates for managers, HRBPs, and other company leaders

 |**Template subject**| **Audience**|**Suggested timeline for sending**|
 |-----------|-----------|-----------|